halcy/halcy-de-blog/content/2017_02_01_how_not_to_mess_up_your_scientific_talk.md

 Filed: I understand now why the Cracked people use this long-form listicle style, it's so fun to write

-If you are a student, or Doing Science proper, you'll sometimes have to give presentations about research, as a student, most obviously in seminars.
+If you are a student, or Doing Science proper, you'll sometimes have to give presentations about research, as a student, mostly in seminars.
 There are a bunch of ways in which a talk like this can be bad, most obviously, if the content of the talk is rubbish.
 This is hard to avoid -- but some other things really aren't.